Maikel Garcia Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.80 team ERA that ranks fifth among all MLB pitching staffs.
+- The Guardians' 3.76 team ERA ranks fifth among all league pitching staffs.

-- Guardians pitchers combine to give up 78 home runs (one per game), the fourth-fewest in the league.
+- The Guardians allow the third-fewest home runs in baseball (78 total, one per game).

-- The lefty's last time out came on Thursday against the Oakland Athletics, when he threw four scoreless innings while giving up two hits.
+- His most recent appearance came on Friday against the Milwaukee Brewers, when the right-hander tossed five innings, surrendering four earned runs while giving up five hits.

-- The 24-year-old has a 3.68 ERA and 8.9 strikeouts per nine innings in 11 games this season, while allowing a batting average of .270 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.